 Forearm Pain Treatment

-The treatment for forearm pain is important because this area of your arm is important for the positioning of your wrist and hand to do the things you’d like to do.
-The forearm has 2 long bones, called the radius and ulna, which rotate in such a way to allow for the hand to move from a palm up to a palm down position which is important for typing, writing and holding objects in our hands.
-All of the muscles for the wrist and most of the muscles for our hand are found in the forearm.
-Finally, all 3 of the nerves that are found in our hand travel through muscles in our forearm on their pathway to the hand.
+Treating your forehand pain or injury is very important as this area positions your wrists and hands to perform daily tasks.
+The forearm has two long bones, called the radius and ulna, which rotate in such a way to allow the hand to move from a palm up to a palm down position.
+This is needed when typing, writing and holding objects in our hands.
+All of the muscles in the wrist and most of the muscles for our hand begin in the forearm.
+There are only three nerves that are found in our hand, all of which travel through muscles in our forearm on their pathway to the hand.

 What causes pain in the forearm?